 Diet.
 Eating foods preserved by drying, smoking, salting, or pickling may increase the risk of stomach cancer.
 Eating fresh fruits and vegetables may help lower the risk.

 Bacteria.
-A common bacterium called Helicobacter pylori, which causes stomach inflammation and ulcers, may increase the risk of stomach cancer.
-However, most people who are infected with this bacterium never develop stomach cancer.
+A common bacterium called Helicobacter pylori, also called H. pylori, which causes stomach inflammation and ulcers, may increase the risk of stomach cancer.
+However, most people with H. pylori never develop stomach cancer.

 Previous surgery or health conditions.
-People who have had stomach surgery or have pernicious anemia (a severe decrease in red blood cells that occurs when the body does not have enough B12, which is usually due to the stomach’s inability to properly absorb the vitamin) or achlorhydria (the absence of hydrochloric acid in the gastric juices, which help digest food) have an increased risk of stomach cancer.
+People who have had stomach surgery or have pernicious anemia (a severe decrease in red blood cells that occurs when the body does not have enough B12, which is usually because the stomach’s is not able to properly absorb the vitamin) or achlorhydria (a lack of hydrochloric acid in the gastric juices, which help digest food) have an increased risk of stomach cancer.